Nitrokey/nethsm/docs/clustering.md

 can be used to remove another node from the cluster, whether this node is already unreachable or is expected to be.

-You first have to know the ID of the node you want to removed, by listing all nodes through `GET /cluster/members` and looking for the right one.
+You first have to know the ID of the node you want to remove, by listing all nodes through `GET /cluster/members` and looking for the right one.

 Then it can be removed by calling `DELETE /cluster/members/<id>`.
 If the node in